AdobeDocs/analytics-platform.en/help/connections/create-connection.md

 >[!CONTEXTUALHELP]
 >id="connection_b2bstitching_personid"
 >title="Person ID"
 >abstract="Select an identity or identityMap type field, with great coverage on events.
-The contained values will be elevated to the ones from previously configured Person identifier namespace."
+The contained values will be elevated to the ones from previously configured person identifier namespace."

 >[!CONTEXTUALHELP]
 >id="connection_b2bstitching_accountid"